42juododranoel/tosod-engine/README.md

 ### Tosoengine

 Tosoengine is the first and most important app, which represents this game engine.
-It is responsible for initializing apps, storages, and running tosotest or application, depending on the context.
+It is responsible for initializing apps and storages, and running tosotest or application, depending on how the game was called.

 ### Tosotest

 Tosotest is a testing framework.
-The goal behind it is to be as pytest-like as possible, supporting fixtures and parametrizing, but not too bloated, since GameMaker is not good for metaprogramming and developing packages.
+The goal behind it is to be as pytest-like as possible, supporting fixtures and parametrizing, but not too complex, since GameMaker is not good for metaprogramming and developing packages.

 ## To Do